Shuhao-747/GenoPHI/README.md

    The strain and phage feature tables are merged using the provided interaction matrix, which contains validated interactions between strains and phages.

 4. **Feature Selection**:
-   Recursive Feature Elimination (RFE) and other feature selection methods are applied to the merged feature table to identify the most predictive gene families (features) for host-phage interactions.
-Multiple iterations of feature selection are performed, and the results are saved.
+   Feature selection methods, including Recursive Feature Elimination (RFE), ANOVA with `SelectKBest`, chi-squared test, lasso regression, and SHAP values, are applied to the merged feature table to identify the most predictive gene families (features) for host-phage interactions.
+These methods are run across multiple iterations, ensuring robust identification of relevant features.
+Results from each feature selection method are saved for easy comparison and further analysis.

 5. **Modeling**:
    Using the selected features, machine learning models (CatBoost) are trained to predict host-phage interactions.
 The model is evaluated using performance metrics like ROC curves and Precision-Recall curves, and the trained models are saved for future predictions.